-The LLSTA theme played over the end credits.
+The LLS-TA theme played over the end credits.
 A minor chord introduced an image of a Hurricane Planet.
-This enemy of humanity, a blood-colored space-orb of biological and mechanical parts, swallowed stars and smacked spaceships from of the sky.
+This blood-colored space-orb of biological and mechanical parts swallowed stars and smacked spaceships from of the sky.
 Scarlet spots speckled the black background of space—another trillion Hurricane Planets like it, or larger.
-Each was like a single cell in the cosmic horror called the Hurricane.
+Each was a single cell of the cosmic horror called the Hurricane.

-Jay rubbed his eyes and squinted at the credits but the names of artists and animators squirmed and resisted interpretation.
+Jay squinted at the credits but the names of artists and animators squirmed and resisted interpretation.
 “Faith, I think I’m having a stroke.”

-“No!
-JayJay!”
-Faith draped herself over the back of the couch and stretched to her full length.
+“No, JayJay!”
+Faith bent over the back of the couch and stretched to her full length.
 “The bug-stick is making you paranoid.
 Just enjoy it!”

-Jay licked his teeth.
-His mouth had dried.
+Jay licked his dry teeth.
 He reached for the remote and, after struggling with the hieroglyphs, pressed the menu button.
 “Oh, here’s the problem.
 The names are in Japanese.
 We watched the whole episode in Japanese.
-We didn’t even have the subtitles on.”
+We didn’t even have subtitles on.”

 “Ha!”
 Faith laughed until she ran out of breath.
-“I think I understood the plot anyway.
-But that’s the kind of thing that happens on crickets.”
+“I think I got the gist anyway.
+But that’s what happens on crickets.”

-After switching the language back to English Jay moved the menu cursor to the final episode.
+After switching the language to English Jay highlighted the final episode.
 He did not select it.
-“So, what’s going on between you and Beatrice?
-Are you two dating?”
+“So, what’s up between you and Beatrice?
+Are you dating?”

-“She carries that bible everywhere she goes,” said Jay.
+“She carries that bible everywhere,” said Jay.
 “Her family seems pretty religious.
-Is that making dating difficult?”
+Does that make dating difficult?”

 “You didn’t hear it from me,” said Faith, “but BeatBax breaks out the bible for unwanted male attention.
-If she doesn’t want to turn someone down she can play the pastor’s daughter routine until they lose interest.
+She plays the pastor’s daughter routine until suitors lose interest.
 In truth, she’s fine dating a girl and hiding it from her parents.
 We’ve even talked about smoking crickets before.”

 “So what’s complicated?”

-“Dainty thinks religions are cool.
-He likes the pastor’s daughter routine,” she sighed.
+“Dainty likes the pastor’s daughter routine,” she sighed.
 “And I like Dainty.
-I wish dating weren’t complicated.
-I just want to hold all my friends in a big cuddle-ball.”
-Faith held Jay’s hand.
-Jay squeezed back and Faith smiled.
+I wish dating were easy.
+I just wanna hold all my friends in a big cuddle-ball.”
+Jay held Faith’s hand.
+Faith squeezed back and smiled.
 “Crickets help you open up sometimes.”

 “You know a lot about crickets.
 Are you sure you haven’t smoked before?”

 “What are you talking about?”
-Faith couldn’t tell lies while upside-down, folded backwards over the couch.
+Faith couldn’t tell lies while folded backwards over the couch.
 Her poker face broke and she giggled.
 “You caught me.
-I’ve smoked a cricket before, but just once, I swear.
+I’ve smoked a bug-stick before, but just once, I swear.
 I wanted to share the experience with you.”

 “It’s really something.”
-Jay searched for words to describe it but found none.
-He made a sound effect and an exploding motion with his hands.
-“Where did you smoke your first?”
+Jay searched for words to describe his mental state but found none.
+He made sound effects and exploding motions with his hands.
+“Where’d you smoke your first?”

 Faith kicked the air.
-“You’ve met my uncle before, right?
-He came down from Wyoming for a weekend last semester, remember?”
+“You’ve met my uncle, right?
+He came from Wyoming for a weekend last semester.”

 “Well, he is the black sheep of the Featherways.”